 Fortunately, large chunks of this particular expense can be covered by sources of federal student aid—but we’ll talk more about ways to pay for college in a minute.
 First, let’s keep working through the expenses you’ve got to save for.

 Books and supplies

 College textbooks are notoriously expensive.
-At the average 4-year college, students can expect to pay an average of $1,291 per year on books and supplies.
+At the average public 4-year college, students can expect to pay an average of $1,230 per year on books and supplies.
 For reference, “supplies” covers stuff like lab materials or art materials if you’re taking those sorts of courses.